-Our only means of transportation in and out of our home is a row boat or for the not so faint of heart, hip wadders and a long tiring trudge down the road through thigh high water.
+Our only means of transportation in and out of our home is a rowboat or for the not so faint of heart, hip waders, and a long tiring trudge down the road through thigh-high water.
 Lord knows what is in this water.

 Confession!
 I’m over it!
 Ruined gardens are devastating!
 They were looking better than they have in years.
 That being said, when we get our gardens and yard back in order they will be nourished beyond measure and grown beautifully.
 It’s hard but I’m trying to keep that thought in mind as I grieve the fact that I won’t have garden canned tomatoes until this time next year!

 But we do have a lot to be grateful for!
 We have the sturdiest sandbag wall in our neighborhood, thanks to Handy.
-With pumps running from pits between the house and and the wall, its the properly engineered.
+With pumps running from the pits between the house and the wall, it is properly engineered.
 This is epic flooding so we have for the first time, wood supports holding the wall up.
 Right now there are four pumps outside running non-stop and two in our crawl space keeping us dry.
-May of our neighbors have lost their homes and several more have contaminated well water.
+Many of our neighbors have lost their homes and several more have contaminated well water.
 We are very, very lucky.
 I was supposed to be in St. Louis this week for work but I opted to stay home.
 Handy needed to get back to work and someone must check on the pumps 24/7.
-If they would stop for any reason than its a whole new ball game.
+If they would stop for any reason then it’s a whole new ball game.

 We started sandbagging on Friday, July 14th.
 We had a graduation party planned for our girls on Saturday, July 15th.
 As I mentioned earlier our yard and gardens were lovely.
 We had completed many unfinished projects around the house.
 We were ready for the big day and then….